fillumina/collections/README.md

 * `AbstractArrayMap` is an abstract `Map` backed by a growing array of interleaved keys and values.
 It's very compact but also slow to access.
 Useful to pass few elements around or if many maps are needed (it doesn't use `Entry` so it's footprint is really small).
 It's very fast to clone.
 It uses a _cursor_ instead of _entries_.
 * `ArrayMap` is a simple `AbstractArrayMap` implementation.
 * `SortedArrayMap` is a `AbstractArrayMap` implementation that maintains it's keys sorted to obtain access time of O(log N).
 Its keys need to implement `Comparable`.
+* `SmallSet` is a very compact `Set` implementation backed by an object that would eventually be an array.
+Every insertion must scan the entire array for unicity so its performances are linear.
 * `ArraySet` is a very compact `Set` implementation backed by an array.
-Every insertion must scan the entire array for unicity so it's not very efficient O(N).
+Every insertion must scan the entire array for unicity so its performances are linear.

 ### Optimized for speed of access